nickwzk/InvRL/README.md

 This our official implementation vis Pytorch for the paper:

->Xiaoyu Du, Zike Wu, Fuli Feng, Xiangfan He, Jinhui Tang.
+>Xiaoyu Du, Zike Wu, Fuli Feng, Xiangnan He and Jinhui Tang.
 Invariant Representation Learning for Multimedia Recommendation.
 In ACM MM`22, October 10–14, 2022, Lisboa, Portugal.

 # Requirements